-The current measles outbreak in the United States highlights the ongoing controversy over to immunize or not to immunize.
+Measles outbreaks in the United States highlight the ongoing controversy over to immunize or not to immunize.
 As a physician I do recommend immunization when indicated; as a person, I received vaccinations for many diseases for which I am at risk, and permitted my children to be vaccinated.

 What contagious diseases is a person likely to be exposed to?